algoldst/thesis/index.md

 Power and signal levels typically have the most impact to the overall system, so with these constraints, we should be able to avoid any big design problems.

-## 2.0.3 Roadmap
-_**Under construction**_

-This is where I'll outline each major step that needs to be done to build each system.
-It acts as a checklist along the way, so people know what steps need to be done & where they are in the overall build process.

-**Oscillator:**
-- [ ] Triangle wave (resistive)
-- [ ] Sawtooth wave (resistive)
-- [ ] Add voltage control
-- [ ] Input conditioning to accept 0-5V CV
-- [ ] Basic thermal compensation

-Etc.

 ## 2.1 A Basic Speaker Output Buffer